talfig/Github-Terminal-Stats/README.md

 <img src="https://github.com/talfig/talfig/blob/main/line-neon-thick.gif" width="100%">

-## 📊 What is Terminal-Stats?
+## 📊 What is Github-Terminal-Stats?

-**Terminal-Stats** is a dynamic and automated way to display your GitHub statistics in a stylish terminal-like format!
+**Github-Terminal-Stats** is a dynamic and automated way to display your GitHub statistics in a stylish terminal-like format!
 Every day, the stats are updated automatically via GitHub Actions, which fetch data like:

 - 🌟 Total Stars
 - 🍴 Forks